Mcflurrins/e-commerce_app/README.md

   ### Explain how you implemented the checklist above step-by-step (not just following the tutorial)!
   #### 1. Adding Tailwind CSS to the Project
+  To integrate Tailwind CSS with the Django template, we can use the CDN (Content Delivery Network) by including the Tailwind CDN link in the `<head>` section of the `base.html` template.
   ```
   <head>
   {% block meta %}